preston-werner-ventures/prestonwernerventures.com/notes/Committing 250k this Year to Racial Justice Efforts.md

 fabric of this country.

 It will take a monumental anti-racist movement to change the underlying conditions that allow racism in the United States to flourish.
-As part of that movement, Preston-Werner Ventures is committing
+As part of that movement, 128 Collective is committing
 $250,000 this year to projects that fight systemic racism.
 Here's how we intend the funds to be dispersed:

 $50,000 toward efforts to put an end to police brutality and the criminalization system.